renukadhule/Heart_Attack_In_Youth_of_India/README.md

 # Heart Attack Risk Analysis in Young People in India

 ## Project Overview
-The dataset contains data on factors influencing heart attack likelihood among youngsters in India (ages 18-35).
-It captures demographic, lifestyle, medical, and clinical test information.
-This rich dataset is designed to help explore the connections between these factors and heart attack risk in the young population.
-By analyzing these data points, we aim to identify key risk factors, understand patterns, and potentially help prevent heart attacks in young individuals.
+This report provides an in-depth analysis of the risk factors influencing heart attacks in young people (ages 18-35) in India.
+The dataset encompasses demographic, lifestyle, medical, and clinical test information, allowing for a deeper exploration of connections between various factors and heart attack risks.

 ## KPIs and Analysis

-1. **Prevalence Rate**: Percentage of young people who had a heart attack.
+**Prevalence Rate**: Percentage of young people who had a heart attack.<br>
-2. **Risk Factors**:
-   - Percentage of Smokers with High Heart Attack Risk
-   - Percentage of People with Hypertension at High Risk
-   - Percentage of People with High Cholesterol at High Risk
-3. **Correlation Analysis**: Analyzing the relationship between heart attack risk and factors like family history, high blood pressure, cholesterol, etc.
+**Prevalence Rate**: The percentage of the population at risk of heart attacks.<br>
+**Smoker Heart Attack Rate**: The correlation between smoking and the likelihood of heart attacks.<br>
+**Heart Attack Rate by Gender**: Distribution of heart attack risks across different genders.<br>
+**Cholesterol Level by Age Group**: Analysis of cholesterol levels across various age ranges (18-35).<br>

 ## Technologies Used
 - **Visualization**: Tableau